SilkRose/Pony/stories/whispers-and-wishes/whispers-and-wishes.md

 # Whispers and Wishes

-I stare blankly into the darkness of Pinkie's ceiling above me, mind wandering as I can't sleep.
+I stare blankly into the darkness of Pinkie's ceiling above me, my mind wandering as I can't sleep.
 Around me all my friends are asleep, but I continue to lay awake, and continue to think of *her*.

-I hear a rustle and try to look to see if anyone had awoken, but seeing nothing, I lay my head back down.
+I hear a rustle and try to look to see if anyone had awoken, but don't see anything.
+I lay my head back down.

 I sigh, closing my eyes and resolve to get some sleep.

 I whisper to her, "Goodnight, Pinkie…"

+Pinkie speaks up.
 "Fluttershy?"

-My eyes shoot open, "Pinkie?"
+My eyes shoot open.
+"Pinkie?"

 "Can't sleep?"